 (3) If a polling place is appointed under subsection (1) for all regions, or all districts, for the purposes of a general election, that polling place is referred to as a general polling place.

-(3a) The Electoral Commissioner may, in relation to a general polling place, perform the functions of the Returning Officers for the regions, or districts, under the provisions listed in the Table to this subsection.
+(3a) The Electoral Commissioner may, in relation to a general polling place, perform the functions of the returning officers for the regions, or districts, under the provisions listed in the Table to this subsection.

 Table of provisions